Program

 Financial Management Certificate: Required Workshop

-Speaker(s): Maria Soliman, Director, University of Iowa, Debra Murray, Assistant Vice President - Sponsored Programs Accounting and Compliance, University of Maryland, College Park
+Speaker(s): Maria Soliman, Director, University of Iowa, Distinguished Faculty, Debra Murray, Assistant Vice President - Sponsored Programs Accounting and Compliance, University of Maryland, College Park

 Certificates